Battle of Sufa: Attack on the kibbutz

-Three Israeli civilians were killed in the attack on the kibbutz.
-Twenty Hamas militants were killed, and 10 were captured by Israeli security forces.
-Israeli authorities recovered an ISIS flag on the body of a dead militant at the kibbutz.
-Israeli authorities stated that the militants planned to raise the flag but were killed by Israeli security forces.
+One Israeli civilian and two kibbutz security team members were killed in the attack on Sufa.
+About twenty Hamas militants were killed, and 10 were captured in the fighting.
+According to Israel Hayom, Israeli authorities recovered an Islamic State (IS) flag on the body of a dead militant at the kibbutz.
+Israel Hayom stated that, Israeli authorities stated that the militants planned to raise the flag but were killed by Israeli security forces.